cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 * Click the **+Add Rule** button.
 * Click **Apply Rule Changes**.

-## Accessing AWS™ VMs via SSH on Windows Using PuTTY and PuTTYgen ##
+## Accessing AWS VMs via SSH on Windows Using PuTTY and PuTTYgen ##

 ### Get PuTTY and PuTTYgen ###